 When do I register my child?

-Registration for fall soccer in Langley opens in March and usually runs into the first or second week of September for late-comers.
-However, there is an early–bird registration discount available if you register before a certain date, normally June 15th.
+Registration for fall soccer in Langley typically opens in March and usually runs into the first or second week of September for late-comers.
+However, there is an early–bird registration discount available if you register before a certain date, normally June 15.
 After this date, registration fees increase.
-Registering early also provides you the option of getting on the team you want, or playing with friends.
-Teams fill up very quickly, so it is best to register as early as possible.
+Registering early also provides you the option of getting on the team you want or playing with friends.
+Teams fill up very quickly so it is best to register as early as possible.

 How many players on the field?

 The exact number of players on the field is at the discretion of the Technical Director.
-But, generally speaking at U5 – U7 it is 3 (no Keepers), U8 there is 4 (includes a keeper).
+Generally speaking at U5 – U7 it is 3 (no goalkeepers) and in U8 there is 4 (including a keeper).
 At U9 and U10 it moves to 6 (including a keeper).
-U11 & U12 it’s 8 (including keeper), from U13 and up it’s 11 (including keeper).
+At U11 & U12 it’s 8 (including keeper).
+From U13 and up, it’s 11 (including a keeper).

 When does the soccer season start?

-The soccer season starts usually around the 2nd or 3rd week of September, and runs until late February-early March (with a break over Christmas).
-U5 – U7 players will actually operate under a different schedule: these two age groups may end their season in early December, with another mini-season in February.
+The soccer season usually starts around the 2nd or 3rd week of September, and runs until late February-early March (with a break over Christmas).
+U5 – U7 players will actually operate under a different schedule.
+These two age groups may end their season in early December, with another mini-season in February.
 However, many teams (U11 and up) often begin practicing in late August in preparation for tournaments and league play.
-The team coach will contact the players directly by email or telephone with full details of practice and game times, locations and other information.
+The team coach will contact the players directly by email or telephone with full details regarding practice times, game times, locations, and other information.